cilsat/scribe/doc/draft.md

 scenario where the conversation has concluded and the entire file is available.
 The process of constructing an Indonesian language online speaker diarization system is explored, from corpus development to software design and testing.
-The system conducts speaker identification directly on silence separated segments and employs a simple averaging post-processing method to boost accuracy, resulting in a system with a one utterance latency for predictions.
-Experimentation against a standard baseline offline system resulted in speaker error rates (SER) of 25.5% and 19.3% for the online and offline systems, respectively.
+The system conducts speaker identification directly on low-energy separated segments and employs a rolling window of time-weighted average likelihoods to improve accuracy, resulting in a system with a latency of one speaker segment for predictions.
+Experimentation against a standard baseline offline system resulted in speaker error rates (SER) of 25.5% and 19.3% for the proposed online and baseline offline systems, respectively.

 *Keywords*: Speaker diarization, Indonesian, online